shaleen111/qbcrud/README.md

 ## Installation

-It's easy install DOSBox and then download QB 4.5 (or just use this: [QB + DOS installer](https://bit.ly/2UA57vP)).
-Run QB 4.5 from within DOSBox and open the .BAS file from within the QB interpreter.
+Installation is quite easy: install DOSBox and then download QB 4.5 (or just use this: [QB + DOS installer](https://bit.ly/2UA57vP)).
+Run QB 4.5 from within DOSBox and open the PROJ.BAS file from within the QB interpreter.
-Note: The .BAS file needs to be placed in the same directory where QB.EXE resides
+Note: The .BAS file needs to be placed in the same directory as QB.EXE

 ***

 ## Future Roadmap

-I don't have any future plans for QBCRUD as of right now.
-I am not really happy with the structure of the program and may consider rewriting it later.
+I don't have any future plans for QBCRUD as of late.
+However, I am not really happy with the structure of the program and may consider rewriting it later.
 Maybe I'll add comments sometime in the future ?